-Any proposal that a shareholder wishes to be considered for inclusion in the proxy and proxy statement relating to the Annual Meeting of Shareholders to be held in 2025, including submissions of shareholder director nominations in accordance with the proxy access procedures set forth in our bylaws, must be received by the Company no later than [], 2024.
-Any other proposal or director nomination that a shareholder wishes to bring before the 2025 Annual Meeting of Shareholders without inclusion of such matter in the Company's proxy materials must also be received by the Company no later than [], 2024.
+Any proposal that a shareholder wishes to be considered for inclusion in the proxy and proxy statement relating to the Annual Meeting of Shareholders to be held in 2025, including submissions of shareholder director nominations in accordance with the proxy access procedures set forth in our bylaws, must be received by the Company no later than December 27, 2024.
+Any other proposal or director nomination that a shareholder wishes to bring before the 2025 Annual Meeting of Shareholders without inclusion of such matter in the Company's proxy materials must also be received by the Company no later than December 27, 2024.
 All proposals and nominations must comply with the applicable requirements or conditions established by the Securities and Exchange Commission and the Company's bylaws, which require among other things, certain information to be provided in connection with the submission of shareholder proposals.
 All proposals and nominations must be directed to the Secretary of the Company at 601 Riverside Avenue, Jacksonville, Florida 32204.
-The persons designated as proxies by the Company in connection with the 2025 Annual Meeting of Shareholder proposal for which the Company does not receive timely notice.
+The persons designated as proxies by the Company in connection with the 2025 Annual Meeting of Shareholders will have discretionary voting authority with respect to any shareholder proposal for which the Company does not receive timely notice.

-In addition to satisfying the foregoing requirements, to comply with the universal proxy rules, shareholders who intend to solicit proxies in reliance on the SEC's universal proxy rule for director nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act of 1934, as amended, no later than [], 2025 and must comply with the additional requirements of Rule 14a-19(b).
+In addition to satisfying the foregoing requirements, to comply with the universal proxy rules, shareholders who intend to solicit proxies in reliance on the SEC's universal proxy rule for director nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act of 1934, as amended, no later than April 13, 2025 and must comply with the additional requirements of Rule 14a-19(b).